 Sometimes the total gift mix of the person in the position of pastor will enable them to do some of the shepherding work but no one person has all the spiritual gifts.
 Consequently, if the church is not careful to put others in place to help accomplish the full-orbed work involved in shepherding ministry, the church will tend to be out of balance, fashioning itself according to the gifting of one person, the one they call "pastor."
-The effects soon become evidenced in the condition of the sheep:
+(The Shepherding Ministry Manual includes this content but adds brief thoughts about how the effects of this become evidenced in the condition of the sheep.)

 The solution for churches whose "pastor" is not truly a pastor by gifting is to purposefully build a network of shepherds.